 Serve immediately (to retain the ideal texture) with steamed rice.
 Garnish with fresh orange slices (optional).

-* For a vegetarian/vegan version, see instructions below recipe.
+* For a vegetarian/vegan version, see instructions below the recipe.

 Asian food lovers, don’t forget to check out this recipe for the Best Homemade Teriyaki Sauce!